jgreenrise/Algorithms/src-markdown/SortStack.md

 ```

 This solution effectively uses the `bufferStack` to sort the elements in ascending order.
 The time complexity is O(n^2) in the worst case, where n is the number of elements in the stack.
 The space complexity is O(n) due to the use of the buffer stack.

-Feel free to test the function with various input scenarios to ensure its correctness and efficiency.